 New Site Plans and Major Site Plan Amendments

-All site plans, from new to major to minor, are reviewed under the guidelines of the Administrative Regulation 4.1.
-The regulation outlines the process and rules for site plans, as well as including and describing the required forms and regulations.
+All site plans, from new to major to minor, are reviewed under the guidelines of the Administrative Regulation 4.1 (download a fillable Word document version here) The regulation outlines the process and rules for site plans, as well as including and describing the required forms and regulations.
 It includes, for example, criteria for traffic impact analyses and requirements for completing a LEED™ scorecard for the project as part of Arlington County’s Green Building Initiatives, as well as The Standards for Planting & Preservation of Trees on Site Plan Projects.
 The guidelines are applicable for all new site plan and site plan amendments.

 Minor Site Plan Amendments

 A minor site plan amendment is any modification of an approved site plan that is not considered a major amendment and that cannot be approved administratively.
 Minor site plan amendment requires a hearing before the County Board, but the review process differs from that of a new site plan or major site plan amendment.
 Applications for minor site plan amendments can be made with the Zoning Office on the 10th floor at 2100 Clarendon Boulevard in accordance with a public hearing filing schedule.